Solar leases are ideal for individuals who wish to enjoy the maximum solar energy supply while at the same time minding the cost.

 Paying for solar panels in cash

 Using cash as the mode of payment increases your long-term savings.
-Cash purchases come with many advantages like saving your utility bills and protection from inflation and interests.
+Cash purchases have many advantages, like saving utility bills and protecting from inflation and interest.

-However, it also has its downfalls, like the upfront costs being very high, which is not affordable to every homeowner.
+However, it also has its downfalls, like the very high upfront costs, which are not affordable to every homeowner.

 Loans

-This is an option for homeowners who can’t afford to buy solar panels at the onset and repair them later with their energy savings.
+This is an option for homeowners who can’t afford to buy solar panels upfront and repair them later with their energy savings.
 The main advantage is enjoying the federal solar tax credit and some refunds used to repay the loan.

 Leasing Solar Panels

-You can also choose to lease the solar panels where you pay for the lease charges, but you don’t own the solar panels.
+You can also choose to lease the solar panels, in which case you pay the lease charges but don’t own the panels.

-You are free from the maintenance of the solar panels and have zero upfront costs which are ideal for one who has no money to start their solar journey.
+You are free from maintenance of the solar panels and have zero upfront costs, which is ideal for those without money to start their solar journey.

 See Related: Tesla Auto Loan Overview: How to Get the Best Terms From Tesla